Informatics 131 Course Reference

 Check your electronic mail regularly; this is an official channel for course announcements.
 When sending course-related mail, start the subject line with "Infx 131" or "HCI class".

 Attendance in class is essential; concepts and issues that come up in class will find their way onto the exams and class participation in various forms counts towards the course grade.
 Note that missing a day of class in the summer session is like missing a whole week in the regular year.
-We will only take attendance occasionally; if you're not present one of those times, it counts for a lot.

 Always keep your own copy of each assignment, both electronically and on paper; if an assignment should get lost in the shuffle (or if a file server should crash, which has happened in the past), we'll expect you to be able to supply a replacement easily.